 Please come to a meeting or share your thoughts or ideas with us at:

 - AUSD Diversify Our Narrative - Read Aloud Project

 We are excited to share a terrific project with you.
 Albany High School's "Diversify Our Narrative" chapter collaborated with the Marin Elementary IDEA (Inclusion, Diversity, Equity, and Access) Committee and the Marin librarian Stephany Joffe to produce a website with amazing read-aloud videos of themselves reading beautiful picture books featuring diverse characters, perspectives, and storylines.
 These read-alouds are grouped by a flexible grade level recommendation and tagged with the themes that are featured in each book.
 These short videos are entertaining and engaging; your child will love watching "big kids" read these fun stories.
 And they are also fantastic ways to start conversations with your child about diversity and inclusion.

-Upcoming Parent Ed Info Nights:
+Past Parent Ed Info Nights:

-Parenting with Identity In Mind
+Parenting with Identity in Mind

 How do we learn about our various group identities centered around race, ethnicity, gender, sexual orientation, class, etc.?
 Why do some people develop proud and healthy self identity and others experience own-group shame and hatred?
 Learn how we can, in age appropriate ways, instill positive self identity in our children and coach them to be positive influences on others' identities.
 Together, we can co-create inclusive communities that work toward success for all.

 Marin Movie Night